deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 1. `falco` — collects events, enriches them with metadata and sends them to stdout.
 2. `rules-loader` — collects ([FalcoAuditRules](cr.html#falcoauditrules)) CRs from Kubernetes and saves them in a shared directory (empty dir).
-3. `falcosidekick` — exports events as metrics on which alerts can be generated.
+3. `falcosidekick` — it takes a `Falco` events and forward them to different outputs in a fan-out way.
+By default, it exports events as metrics on which alerts can be generated.
+[Falcosidekick source code](https://github.com/falcosecurity/falcosidekick).
 4. `kube-rbac-proxy` — protects the `falcosidekick` metric's endpoint.

 ## Audit Rules